FranciscoGalan/Opinion_Piece_Generator/README.md

 We used [Selenium](https://selenium-python.readthedocs.io/) to extract all the links to the articles the authors, either from their personal website or a news & media website.
 Then, we extracted the body of the articles with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

-[^1]: The scrapers can be found in the /Scraping directory and the raw data is located in Data/Data_raw.

 Here's a Notebook example: [scraper_Enrique_Krauze.ipynb](https://nbviewer.jupyter.org/github/FranciscoGalan/Opinion_Piece_Generator/blob/main/Scraping/scraper_Enrique_Krauze.ipynb)

+The rest of the scrapers can be found in the /Scraping directory and the raw data is located in Data/Data_raw.

 ### Cleaning

 We then removed the html tags from the articles using RegEx.

-Here is the Notebook `hola.ipybn`, which contains all the cleaning functions:
+The Notebook `hola.ipybn` contains all the cleaning functions:

 - `function()`removes all html tags.